MerginMaps/docs/src/field/input_ui.md

 ### GPS settings
 - **Follow GPS with map**: if toggled on, the map will pan so the GPS point can be seen on the map
 - **GPS accuracy**: shows the current GPS accuracy based on the *Accuracy threshold* using traffic light system.
 Green stands for GPS accuracy within the threshold, orange for GPS accuracy outside the threshold and red for no GPS position fix available.
-- **Accuracy threshold**: a value that is used to display GPS accuracy colours
+- **Accuracy threshold**: value used to display GPS accuracy colours
 - **Select GPS receiver**: option to switch between internal GPS and external GPS receiver connected via Bluetooth.
 See [External GPS](./external_gps/) for detailed steps.

 ![Settings](./input-settings2.png)